-These Japanese Beef Croquettes are crispy on the outside with creamy and soft interior.
-They are made with combination of mashed potatoes, beef, and onion, then formed into patties, coated with breadcrumbs, and deep fried until golden brown.
-You can choose to serve them as a snack, part of your appetizer platter or even as a side dish.
-Whether eaten hot or cold, these croquettes are a guaranteed crowd pleaser.
+These Japanese Beef Croquettes are crispy on the outside with a creamy and soft interior.
+They are made with a combination of mashed potatoes, beef, and onion, then formed into patties, coated with breadcrumbs, and deep-fried until golden brown.
+You can choose to serve them as a snack, part of your appetizer platter, or even as a side dish.
+Whether eaten hot or cold, these croquettes are a guaranteed crowd-pleaser.

 About Japanese Croquettes

-Japanese Croquette or known as Korokke (コロッケ) is a popular Japanese deep fried dish with potatoes as its main ingredients.
+Japanese Croquette or known as Korokke (コロッケ) is a popular Japanese deep-fried dish with potatoes as its main ingredients.
 Beef Croquette is obviously the most popular one.
-Another popular famous croquettes include some ground meat, vegetables, or anything you heart desires.
+Other popular famous croquettes include some ground meat, vegetables, or anything your heart desires.
 The only rule is that the filling should not be watery so that they can hold the shape while being fried.

-It is said that Japanese Croquette originated from French croquette or Dutch kroket.
-It became a wide-spread western style food in the early 1900s in Japan.
+It is said that Japanese Croquettes originated from French croquettes or Dutch kroket.
+It became a wide-spread western-style food in the early 1900s in Japan.
 However, it has evolved to suit more Japanese tastes now.
-It is now such a popular dish in Japan that there are small shops where all they sell is croquettes.
+It is now such a popular dish in Japan that there are small shops where all they sell are croquettes.
 They are also available in convenience stores, supermarkets, bento shops, and butcher shops in Japan.
-They are loved by people of all ages and considered as a comfort food for many Japanese.
+They are loved by people of all ages and considered as comfort food for many Japanese.

 Tips For Making Beef Croquettes